Residential Freight Shipping

 What’ve you got on your hands: freight or parcel?
 And how can you tell?
 If your shipment is:

-- over 150 pounds
+over 150 pounds

-- more than 108 inches in length
+more than 108 inches in length

-- more than 165 inches in both length and girth combined
+more than 165 inches in both length and girth combined

-- Add these two numbers together.
+3) Add these two numbers together.
 This is your girth.

-- Now, add your length + girth to see if the total is under 165 inches.
+4) Now, add your length + girth to see if the total is under 165 inches.

 Are You a First-time Shipper?

 FreightCenter can save you time and money when shipping household goods.
-Whether you’re shipping a refrigerator to your new home, furniture to a relative, or a television you just bought online we’ll help ship your items safely and on time.
+Whether you’re shipping a refrigerator to your new home, furniture to a relative, or a television you bought online, we’ll help ship your items safely and on time.
 Let us take care of all the hard work while offering tools and tips along the way, like:

-- Crate your freight and save some money!
+Crate your freight and save some money!
 Transporting unpackaged furniture can be very costly.
 Box, crate, or palletize your freight shipment to save up to 50% or more on shipping costs.

 Need help packaging your furniture, office systems, or machinery?
 Talk to your FreightCenter agent about professional packaging options for an additional cost.

-Residential shipping: What else should you know?
+Residential Freight: What else should you know?

-To avoid a billing adjustment ensure the following are all correct on your BOL and delivery receipt.
+To avoid a billing adjustment, ensure the following are all correct on your BOL and delivery receipt.

-- Number of items being shipped
+Number of items being shipped

-- Total weight of all items
+Total weight of all items

-- The dimensions and total cubic feet (total space required)
+The dimensions and total cubic feet (total space required)

-- Description of shipment is correct (freight class)
+Description of shipment is correct (freight class)

 Services requested are all listed

 What Happens if You Receive a Bill Directly From a Carrier?